 In Kansas, you can access the Health Insurance Marketplace by visiting healthcare.gov.
 At healthcare.gov you’ll learn about the available plans and rates for your area.
 You can also estimate your out-of-pocket costs by answering a few questions about your household.

-The Marketplace is open from November 1 – December 15, 2017.
+The Marketplace will be open in fall 2018.
 There are four easy ways to apply: